NetApp/harvest/SUPPORT.md

 # Harvest Support and Getting Help

 Welcome to Harvest!
-Harvest is an officially supported NetApp project.
-That means you can reach out to NetApp using any of the [standard mechanisms](http://mysupport.netapp.com/info/web/ECMLP2619434.html) and get the enterprise grade support you need.
+Harvest is an official NetApp open-source project.
+You can reach out to NetApp using any of the [standard mechanisms](http://mysupport.netapp.com/info/web/ECMLP2619434.html) and get support.

 This document describes Harvest's release and support lifecycle as well as places you can get help.

 ## Harvest's Release and Support Lifecycle

-Harvest releases quarterly in January, April, July, and October.
+Harvest's current release schedule is quarterly in January, April, July, and October, but it may change at our discretion.

 Each release of Harvest supports the most recently released version of ONTAP.
-We make a best effort to also ensure that earlier versions of ONTAP are supported.
+We try our best to also support earlier versions of ONTAP.
 When that's not possible, breaking changes will be outlined in the changelog.

-Harvest is constantly being improved with new features and bug fixes and customers are encouraged to upgrade frequently to take advantage of those improvements.
+Harvest is constantly being improved with new features and bug fixes.
+Customers are encouraged to upgrade frequently to take advantage of these improvements.

-`Each Harvest release is supported for 12 months.`
+`We intend to support each Harvest release for 12 months.`

-When `YY.MM` (ex: 19.04) is released, it is fully supported until `YY+1.MM` (ex: 20.04) is released.
-At the same time, `YY-1.MM` (ex: 18.04) and associated minor releases (ex: 18.04.1) move to limited support.
+For example, when `YY.MM` (ex: 19.04) is released, we intend to support it until `YY+1.MM` (ex: 20.04) is released.
+At the same time, `YY-1.MM` (ex: 18.04) and associated minor releases (ex: 18.04.1) move to limited or no support.

-If you are running a version of Harvest that’s more than 12 months old, you must upgrade to a newer version to receive full support from NetApp.
+If you are running a version of Harvest that’s more than 12 months old, you must upgrade to a newer version to receive any support then available from NetApp.
 We always recommend running the latest version.

 We use GitHub for tracking bugs and feature requests.